FBI investigating antisemitic threats against Jewish community at Cornell University

 New York Attorney General Letitia James said the posts are "absolutely horrific."

-Also in our area, Columbia Unversity students are calling on the school's administration to support those facing antisemitism.
+Also in the New York City area, Columbia University students are calling on the school's administration to support those facing antisemitism.
 Some say Jewish and Israeli students are feeling unsafe on campus.

 They plan to hold a rally at 2:30 p.m.
 Monday on campus.